-Damian Murphy, Director
+Damian Murphy – Director

 Damian is a leading researcher in Audio and Music Technology at the University of York, with his work on virtual acoustics, auralisation and audio signal processing placing him in over a hundred leading journals and conferences.
 His creative work has appeared in galleries and festivals of international reputation: these specialisms combine in his role as the University of York’s Research Theme Champion for Creativity.

-Research and Development Lead Co-Director
+Marian Ursu – Research and Development Lead Co-Director

-Academic Partnerships and Skills Co-Director
+Andrew Higson – Academic Partnerships and Skills Co-Director

-Joe graduated from the University of York Music Technology BSc and MSc by Research in Music Technology, investigating the implementation of spatial audio in video games.
-Joe joined the Audio Lab as a PhD student to develop his research, including an award-winning investigation into the impact virtual reality could have on community singing and mental well-being.
+As Creative Technologist, Joe offers research and technical support to XR Stories-funded projects, as well as providing expertise on state-of-the-art immersive technology at the King’s Manor creative lab.
+Joe graduated from the University of York Music Technology BSc and PhD in Music Technology, investigating the implementation of spatial audio in video games.
+Joe joined the Audio Lab at the University of York as a PhD student to develop his research, including an award-winning investigation into the impact virtual reality could have on community singing and mental wellbeing.

-R&D Project Manager
+John Rose-Adams – R&D Project Manager

-Creative R&D Partnerships
+Caroline White – Creative R&D Partnerships

 Caroline works closely with industry and academic partners to drive the growth and innovation of Yorkshire’s creative cluster.
 Her role is to identify businesses and work with them to shape projects that can enable the businesses to grow.